Save big (up to $1,875) on small business tools with our free membership, business.com+

 • Grocery delivery: Shoppers can browse online for their groceries, add them to their virtual cart, check out and have their groceries delivered to their doorstep the same day.

-• Human resource (HR) management: Smaller companies that don’t have the resources to hire dedicated team members for HR can leverage DIFM software that can distribute new-hire materials, assist with benefits enrollment and provide other HR-related tasks.
+• Human resource (HR) management: Smaller companies that don’t have the resources to hire dedicated team members for HR can leverage DIFM HR management software that distributes new-hire materials, assists with benefits enrollment and provides other HR-related tasks.

-• Interior design: Whether it’s for your new home or just for decorating for the holiday season, interior designers can be hired by the hour to assist you.
+• Interior design: Whether it’s for a new home or seasonal decorating, interior designers can be hired by the hour to assist with design decisions.

-• Public relations/marketing: Outside agencies can handle a business’s online reputation and advertising needs when they don’t have the time or the resources to manage this aspect of the business.
+• Public relations/marketing: Outside agencies can handle a business’s online reputation management and advertising needs when companies don’t have the time or resources to manage this work themselves.

 Advice from on-demand business owners

-As the on-demand market continues to grow, here are a few expert suggestions for you to find success with your DIFM endeavor.
+As the on-demand market continues to grow, here are a few expert suggestions to help you find success with your DIFM venture.

 1. Get to know your customers.

-Loyal customers grow from good relationships.
-Goldsmid said Deel has built true partnerships with its customers by listening intently and responding to their problems as if they were our own.
+Loyal customers grow from strong relationships.
+Goldsmid said Deel has built true partnerships by listening closely and responding to customer problems as if they were its own.

 “We’ve learned that the best [done-for-you] solutions are fast, highly accountable and versatile,” Goldsmid said, “[and] that an exceptional service requires doing the hard things first.”